 All applicants are encouraged to complete the CASPA application as early as possible for admissions.
-Applications will be accepted April 27th through December 1st of the calendar year.
-All applications must be verified by CASPA by December 1.
+All applications must be submitted and completed through CASPA by March 1.

 To complete your application please visit the CASPA website at https://portal.caspaonline.org/.
 Graduate Record Examinations (GRE) Designated Institution (DI) Code 1614 must be used when completing your application.
 This ensures the program will receive GRE score reports with the CASPA application.

 For questions about completing the online CASPA application, please visit the CASPA website at https://portal.caspaonline.org/caspaHelpPages/contact-us/

 Candidates will be chosen through the process of evaluation from interview, published prerequisites and space availability.
 Candidates will be notified in writing of acceptance and will be given two weeks to reply and pay a $1000 nonrefundable deposit.

 All students MUST provide proof of health insurance prior to matriculation.
 Each student’s personal health insurance policy must remain active throughout their participation in the program.

 Students are financially responsible for the cost of all health care services they may require while enrolled in the program, including any health care services required as a result of their participation in scheduled program activities (e.g. TB testing, immunizations, treatment of injuries, pathogen exposure evaluation and treatment).